bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 JWT issuers typically rotate their keys, so that each issuer key is only used to sign JWTs for a specific period of time.
 Making this window known to Relying Parties can allow them guard against compromise of retired keys.
-If a Relying Party has a reliable signal of when a JWT was produced (e.g., from a timestamp authority), and the Relying Party knows when the Issuer was using the key that signed the JWT, then the Relying Party can enforce that JWT signing time is within the key usage window.
+If a Relying Party has a trustworthy signal of when a JWT was issued (e.g., from a timestamp authority), and the Relying Party knows when the Issuer was using the key that signed the JWT, then the Relying Party can enforce that JWT signing time is within the key usage window.